lorenzorota/activesecuritympc/README.md

 bash run_demo.sh
 ```

-This will execute the case study implementation for the sum protocol with 3 parties, showcasing the functionality of ActiveSecurityMPC.
+This will execute the case study implementation for the sum protocol with 3 parties, showcasing the active-security compiler.

 ## Benchmarking